acoppes/acoppes/site/_posts/2023-10-30-tdd-to-make-games.markdown

 <span>It shows the teleport feature.</span>
 </div>

-At some point I decided to add a level design element that redirects the kunai when they touch each other.
+At some point I decided to add a level design element that redirects the kunai on contact.
 My idea for the test sequence is something like this: the fire button is pressed, a kunai is fired and after it hits the redirect element, the kunai should be moving up.

 ## Setting up the context